Considering adopting multiple cats at once but not sure if it’s a good idea?

 Remember, not all cats have an automatic tolerance for other felines.

-Cats have a better chance of tolerating each other when the cats grow with each other.
+Cats have a better chance of tolerating each other when they grow with each other.

 But even with lifetime companion cats, there will be aggressive acts towards one another from time to time.

-These aggression tendencies will usually come from one of the following situations occurs:
+These aggressive tendencies will usually come from one of the following situations:

 - One cat was absent for an extended time and needs reintroduction